Sponsors of

 rebodied with WSM influence by Peels of London incorporating a Speedwell

-the yellow car to win the FISC championship in 1995, and Malcolm Beer at the Rockingham Re-Union in 2001.
-Paul bought the
+the yellow car to win the FISC championship in 1995, and Malcolm Beer at the Rockingham Re-Union in 2001 (left).
+Mick sold the car to Paul in August 2004. |

 Davis,